 Our offices are located at 5450 Germantown Ave. in the Thomas Armat House.
-This building is on the national historic register and is dated from 1792.
+This location is on the national historic register and is dated from 1792.
 Two doors down is the Deshler-Morris house otherwise known as the Germantown Whitehouse.
 It was used by George Washington in 1793.
 The Thomas Armat House (Federal, H. I. 61) stands on property bought by George Bringhurst from John Jarrett in 1726.
 It was subsequently owned by Robert Waln, Thomas Morgan, who probably built the house about 1792, and James Ashmead.
 Thomas Armat purchased it in 1807.

 This stone house is two and a half stories high and has a cellar.
 The front portion has a frontage of 24 feet 10 inches and is 41 feet 3 inches deep.
 The addition to the east dates from the nineteenth century.
 The shop fronts are still later.
 It is not known precisely when the two story brick south wing was added but the cellar under it is peculiar in that the east foundation is five feet thick and increases in thickness to seven feet at its junction with the front building.
 The gable of the roof parallels the street and there is one dormer on the street side.